Paullllllllllllllllll/ChronoMiner/README.md

 ## Performance & Limitations

 - **API Limitations:**
-  The system is dependent on OpenAI API rate limits and may experience delays when processing very large batches.
+  The system is dependent on OpenAI API rate limits.
+Ensure you adjust the settings in concurrency_config.yaml to correspond to your OpenAI API tier.
-- **Resource Usage:**
-  Processing extremely large text files can consume significant memory.
-Adjust concurrency settings in `concurrency_config.yaml` to optimize performance based on your system's capabilities.
 - **Context Window Utilization:**
   The token-based chunking strategy can be adjusted to better utilize the context window of newer models like o3-mini, which supports up to 200,000 tokens.